endorlabs/github-action/README.md

 ### Environmental Variables

-The following environmental variables are potentially relevant for the Endor Labs GitHut action:
+The following environmental variables are potentially relevant for the Endor Labs GitHub action:

 | Environmental Variable | Description |
 | :-- | :-- |